The UCC Work Programme establishes the following 'dates of the deployment' of the trans-European and national systems:

-The first deployment is foreseen together with the UCC Customs Decisions system.
+The first deployment took place alongside the UCC Customs Decisions system.

-Afterwards, this technical enabler for authentication and user management will be made available for usage in other UCC projects such as the UCC BTI, UCC AEO upgrade UCC Proof of Union Status system and potentially also the UCC Information Sheets (INF) for Special Procedures system.
+This technical authentication and user management solution will subsequently be made available for use in other UCC projects such as the UCC Binding Tariff Information (BTI), UCC Authorised Economic Operators (AEO) upgrade, UCC Proof of Union Status (PoUS) and the UCC Information Sheets (INF) for Special Procedures.
 See the different projects for the dates of deployment.

 The project aims to improve the business processes related to AEO applications and authorisations taking into account the changes of the legal provisions of the UCC.